 Baldwin is a 2006 graduate of St. Bonaventure University, where she was a two-time captain and All-Atlantic 10 selection.
 She also spent a year at Providence, where she was named to the Big East All-Rookie team and the Soccer Buzz All-Northeast rookie team.

 Holding NSCAA National and Advanced National diplomas, Baldwin coached the 2014 US Youth Soccer National Champions for NEFC.
-Baldwin resides in Scituate with her husband Blake and son Teddy.
+Baldwin resides in Scituate with her husband Blake and children, Teddy and Neely.